DylanAhTeck/FaaS/README.md

 $ sudo make install
 ```

-From root directory, cd to gflags-2.2.1 directory and run CMake to build gflag:
+From root directory, cd to gflags-2.2.1 directory and run CMake to build gflag

 ```bash
 $ cd gflags-2.2.1